meng-tih/Getting-and-Cleaning-Data/CodeBook.md

----
-title: "run_analysis"
-author: "Meng-tih LAM"
-date: "22 mai 2017"
-output: html_document
----

 # run_analysis

-##Variables
+## Variables

-The file shows the following meassurements for each subject and each activity:
+### The file shows the following meassurements for each subject and each activity:

 	Subject
 	Activities
 	MeanOfTimeBodyAccMeanX